javers/javers/README.md

 ##3.
 Features Overview
 JaVers is designed as a framework for **auditing changes** in your object-oriented data.

-With JaVers you can easily commit changes performed on domain objects graph to specialized repository (called <a href="http://javers.org/javadoc_0.8.0/org/javers/repository/api/JaversRepository.html">JaversRepository</a>).
+With JaVers you can easily commit changes performed on your objects graph to specialized repository (called <a href="http://javers.org/javadoc_0.8.0/org/javers/repository/api/JaversRepository.html">JaversRepository</a>).
 Then you can browse detailed change history of given object in two forms - diffs and snapshots.